Chhayak74/Edsters/README.md

 An application where the alumni of [edWisor.com](https://edwisor.com/) can get in touch with and share their experiences and knowledge.

 #### Setup
-`npm install` to install all dependecies
+`npm install` to install all dependencies

 Make Sure MongoDB is running.